gpratte/react-poker-game-2023-09-22/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
-### step 19 typescript
+### step 20 redux
-Refactored react components to use typescript.
-Many of the files now end in .tsx.
+Now using redux as a persistent store for the game.

 ### previous branches
 Previous steps can be found at https://github.com/gpratte/react-poker-game-2022-12-22